altexdim/sourcemod-plugin-gungame/README.txt

     * Rename version variable
     * These function arent working:
-        - Handicap (givin neewly connected player teh avg level)
+        - Handicap (givin neewly connected player teh avg level) So people are playing on server let's say there are 6 players and all of them are on the same level ( just to keep simple the explain), let say level 10.
+            A 7th player joins the game.
+            He should start at level 10 after joining T or CT , BUT!!!! he starts at level 1 instead.
+            He wil only get the avg. level by using the "retry" reconnect consoloe command.
+After reconnectig the plugin works fine and the player get's the avg. level.

+            So to keep it simple, neewly connected players don't get the avg or min level, only after recconecting.
         - Triplelevelbonus
         - AFK manager (moving afk-s to spec)